Who we are

 We have appointed IT Governance Europe Limited to act as our EU Representative.
 If you wish to exercise your rights under the EU General Data Protection Regulation (GDPR), or have any queries in relation to your rights or privacy matters generally please email our Representative at [email protected] or post your request or query to:

-EU Representative, IT Governance Europe, Third Floor, The Boyne Tower, Bull Ring, Lagavooren, Drogheda, Co.
-Louth, A92 F682.
+EU Representative, IT Governance Europe, The Mill, Newtown Link Rd, Stagreenan, Drogheda, Co.
+Louth, A92 CD3D, Ireland.

 When contacting our Representative please ensure you include our firm name in any correspondence.